Are we winning, or losing with our clients?

 (or simply vent – as some will do)

-Since NPS is all about the likelihood of your customers recommending you, the higher you score, the more likely you are to grow organically.
+Since NPS is the only customer experience metric that’s all about the likelihood of your customers recommending you, the higher you score, the more likely you are to grow organically.

 A good NPS score is considered anything that’s over 0.